 Trusts are a popular way for New Zealanders to protect their assets.
 There may be a number of reasons why you are considering setting up a trust or have been advised to do so.

-A trust can offer a number of benefits and these are explained in this booklet.
-Before you make any decisions about this, however, it's important that you understand what a trust is and how it works
+A trust can offer a number of benefits and these are explained in this guide.
+Before you make any decisions about this, however, it's important that you understand what a trust is and how it works.

-This booklet sets out some of the important features of a trust and what is required in order for your trust to work as intended.
+This guide sets out some of the important features of a trust and what is required in order for your trust to work as intended.
 If the legal obligations are not met or you have retained too much control, your trust may not be legally effective or you may be treated as still an owner so that there is no benefit to you.

 New Zealand trust law is the result of centuries of development by Acts of Parliament and by the courts both here and, in earlier times, in England.
-We cannot cover all the detailed rules here.
+Some of the more important rules have been updated by the Trusts Act 2019.
+We cannot, however, cover all the detailed rules here.
 If you need further explanations about some aspects or you have any questions, you should talk with us.